frbelli/ClaudeSkills/Sound Design/references/synths/Moog-Matriarch-Reference-Guide.md

 | **SYNC IN** | CV | Hard-sync trigger input |
 | **PWM IN** | CV | External modulation of pulse width |

+> [!TIP]
-> Tip: Patch “VCO MIX OUT” directly to “DELAY IN” to bypass the filter for bright FM textures.
+> > Tip: Patch “VCO MIX OUT” directly to “DELAY IN” to bypass the filter for bright FM textures.

 ---